aoli-al/exchain/README.md

 ExChain is a static/dynamic analysis tool aimed at pinpointing the root cause of failures resulting from exception propagation.

+> Writing Java is just like my current mood, exceptions everywhere, making me lose even the courage to try. -- ChatGPT4

 ## Tech Detail